MikroElektronika/mikrosdk_click_v2/clicks/rtc19/README.md

 ## Example Description

-> This example demonstrates the use of RTC 19 click board by reading and displaying the time and date values.
+> This example demonstrates the use of RTC 19 Click board by reading and displaying the time and date values.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and logger and performs the click default configuration which resets the device and sets the timer interrupt to 1 Hz.
+> Initializes the driver and logger and performs the Click default configuration which resets the device and sets the timer interrupt to 1 Hz.
 After that, it sets the starting time and date.

 ```c